 Let an Indianapolis Traumatic Brain Injury Attorney Take the Lead in Your Case

 Traumatic brain injuries can present with a variety of symptoms and challenges.
-These may require extensive medical treatment as well as force you to make major changes in your life.
+These may require extensive medical treatment and force you to make major changes in your life.
 These losses make you eligible for compensation.

 An Indianapolis traumatic brain injury lawyer is prepared to fight for you.
-This includes building powerful cases that prove another party’s negligence, measuring how the incident has impacted your life, and demanding appropriate compensation from all liable parties.
+This includes building powerful cases that prove another party’s negligence, measuring how the incident has impacted your life and demanding appropriate compensation from all liable parties.
 There is a limited time under the law to seek these payments.
-Contact an Indianapolis traumatic brain injury attorney today to get started on your case.